docker/docs/content/desktop/install/msi/_index.md

 description: If you're an IT admin, learn how to deploy Docker Desktop with Microsoft installer
 keywords: msi, docker desktop, windows, installation
 ---

-Docker offers a 64-bit Microsoft Installer (MSI) package designed to assist IT administrators in customizing and deploying Docker Desktop across multiple users or machines.
+Docker offers a 64-bit Microsoft Installer (MSI) package designed to assist IT administrators in customizing and deploying Docker Desktop across multiple users or machines in an enterprise environment.

-This MSI package is compatible with Microsoft Configuration Manager and other third-party distribution software, facilitating streamlined, bulk deployments.
-Such deployments eliminate the need for individual users to manually download and install Docker Desktop.
+The MSI package supports various MDM (Mobile Device Management) solutions, making it ideal for bulk installations and eliminating the need for manual setups by individual users.
+With this package, IT administrators can ensure standardized, policy-driven installations of Docker Desktop, enhancing efficiency and software management across their organizations.
 Instead, it is installed and automatically launched the first time a developer signs in to their machine, simplifying the setup process.

+ Whether you're looking to implement scripted installations or integrate Docker Desktop with existing MDM solutions, this MSI package is an essential resource.

 ## How it works